 11. New Year’s Eve Ball Drop at Times Square

-A quintessential New York tradition is to watch the ball drop in Times Square when the clock hits midnight on New Year’s Eve.
+A quintessential tradition during New York in winter is to watch the ball drop in Times Square when the clock hits midnight on New Year’s Eve.
 Thousands of people gather in the square to watch the event and celebrate the new year, while many others watch it on television.

 Before the ball drops, there are performances to watch which will keep you entertained as you wait.